Up to 80% off Summer Savers >

 • Shimano 16-speed gears (2 front and 8 back).

-We also like these for young riders with small hands because we can adjust the brake levers closer to the handlebar without affecting brake power much.
+We can adjust the brake levers closer to the handlebar without affecting brake power much.

 Giant Talon 2